cjmet/WeatherKitty/README.md

 ##### MaxDataPoints - <small>optional</small>

-- "auto" - sets the value for you.
+- "auto" - sets the value for you, and keeps the charts sized to the viewport.
 - "default" - sets the value to a reasonable number suited for most charts.
 - "max" - sets the value to as many points as the charts can reasonably handle.
 Approximately 32,000.
-- "value" - sets the value to that specified so long as it is less than "max".
+- "value" - sets the value.

 ##### PixelsPerDataPoint - <small>optional</small>

 - "auto" - sets the value for you, and keeps the charts sized to the viewport.
-- "default" - bypasses the viewport restrictions on the chart and sizes the charts to a reasonable value to make all data points discernable.
-About 4 pixels.
+- "default" - the same as "small".
+- "small" - about 4 pixels.
+- "medium" - about 14 pixels.
+- "large" - about 24 pixels.
-- "value" - bypasses the viewport restrictions on the chart and sets the value to that specified.
+- "value" - sets the value.

 ##### TrimData - <small>optional</small>

 - "truncate" - truncates excess data. the default.
 - "reversetruncate" - same as truncate but backwards.

+#### width - <small>optional</small>

+- "value" - this will override the width, but the chart may still scale to fill the area, or may expand for additional data points.

+#### height - <small>optional</small>

-- "average" - averages the data to fit.
+- "value" - this will override the width, but the chart may still scale to fill the area.
-- "none" - does not trim the data.

 #### Climate Chart Example